Paramboia/pokemon-fusion/app/api/generate/README.md

 Several optimizations are included:

+1. URL-only approach: Uses direct URLs between services without saving to disk
+   - Eliminates file system operations for greater reliability
+   - Better suited for serverless environments
+   - Reduces latency by eliminating download/upload steps
+   - More scalable and stateless architecture

-1. Timeout configuration for API calls to stay within Vercel limits
+2. Timeout configuration for API calls to stay within Vercel limits
-2. Retry logic with exponential backoff for resilience
+3. Retry logic with exponential backoff for resilience
-3. Background conversion of transparent images to white backgrounds
+4. Background conversion of transparent images to white backgrounds
-4. Storage of intermediate results in pending_enhancement_output folder (implemented in replicate-blend.ts)
 5. Logging at each step for debugging